-Key Findings and EvidenceStandard met?4There was evidence in the written records, in discussions with staff and pupils, and observed during the inspection, of children receiving individual support appropriate to their needs and wishes and feelings.
+There was evidence in the written records, in discussions with staff and pupils, and observed during the inspection, of children receiving individual support appropriate to their needs and wishes and feelings.
 The school works hard on developing the social skills of all the pupils and encouraging their involvement in social groups, both within the school and in the local community.
 There were particularly good examples of staff putting systems in place to encourage pupils to take turns in activities and developing negotiation skills.

 Children told the inspector that they are able to approach any member of staff with personal concerns.
 There was evidence from discussions with staff and from the written records that children undergoing times of personal stress are supported.
-The key worker reports provided many examples of good practice such as using role-play to help a child use more socially acceptable behaviour, working with a child to reflect on certain behaviours and the consequences of them, and to develop living and social skills.
+The key worker reports provided many examples of good practice such as working with a young person to help them use more socially acceptable behaviour, working with a child to reflect on certain behaviours and the consequences of them, and to develop living and social skills.